This post contains affiliate links.

 Instructions

-• Press: Press tofu for at least 15 minutes, using either a tofu press or by setting a heavy pan on top of it and letting the moisture drain.
+• Press: Press 1 lb block extra firm tofu for at least 15 minutes, using either a tofu press or by setting a heavy pan on top of it and letting the moisture drain.
 When finished, tear tofu into roughly 1 inch blocks.

-• Marinate: In a shallow dish, stir together all the marinade ingredients.
+• Marinate: In a shallow dish, stir together 2 Tbsp nutritional yeast, 2 Tbsp soy sauce, 2 Tbsp apple cider vinegar, and 2 Tbsp olive oil.
 Add tofu and toss to coat.
 Let tofu marinate for at least 30 minutes (up to 24 hours).

 • Bread: Working one at a time, use a fork to dip each tofu nugget flour first in the flour, then almond milk, then panko.
 Place on a parchment-lined baking sheet.
 Spray or brush each lightly with cooking oil to help them brown in the oven.